imnbwd/FriendEditor/README.md

 3. IoC and database provider service;
 4. Showing message in viewmodel;
 5. Openning a new window with parameter in viewmodel;
-6. Command, User control, etc.
+6. Command, user control, exception handling, behavior, etc.

 **Screenshots:**